 Commencement information Column 1 Column 2 Column 3 Provision(s) Commencement Date/Details 1.
 Sections 1 and 2 and anything in this Act not elsewhere covered by this table The day on which this Act receives the Royal Assent.
 7 December 2006 2.
 Sections 3 to 93 A single day to be fixed by Proclamation.
 However, if any of the provision(s) do not commence within the period of 6 months beginning on the day on which this Act receives the Royal Assent, they commence on the first day after the end of that period.
-7 June 2007 Note: This table relates only to the provisions of this A passed by both Houses of the Parliament and ass expanded to deal with provisions inserted in this sented to.
-It will not be part o nn 3 of the table contains additional information in this Act.
-Information in this column may be in any published version of this Act.
+7 June 2007 Note: This table relates only to the provisions of this Act as originally passed by both Houses of the Parliament and assented to.
+It will not be expanded to deal with provisions inserted in this Act after assent.

+(2) Column 3 of the table contains additional information that is not part of this Act.
+Information in this column may be added to or edited in any published version of this Act.